Inside Ted Cruz’s last-ditch battle to keep Trump in power

 “They are setting the stage to potentially steal an election not just from the president but from the media,” Cruz said.
 (The allegation that Republican observers were kept from seeing the vote count was rebutted by those who ran the ballot operation and rejected by the Pennsylvania Supreme Court.)

 In the weeks that followed, as Trump allies lost a string of election cases, Cruz began suggesting he could lead a more effective legal strategy.
-He talked about his success in helping Bush’s legal team

-in the Supreme Court, and how he had argued a total of nine cases before the Supreme Court, mostly as the Texas solicitor general.
+He talked about his success in helping Bush’s legal team and how he had argued a total of nine cases before the Supreme Court, mostly as the Texas solicitor general.
 Two days later, he announced he had agreed to represent Pennsylvania Republicans in their effort to block certification of that state’s presidential results.
 The Supreme Court rejected that request, though, a near-fatal blow to efforts to overturn the election in the courts.

 But the next day, Trump and Cruz focused on another avenue to put the matter before the Supreme Court: a case filed by Texas Attorney General Ken Paxton, who argued his state had standing to ask the court to throw out election results in Georgia, Pennsylvania, Michigan and Wisconsin.